 So, choosing team members with different skill sets can add something new to your business.
 It helps you achieve much more success than you could have achieved alone.

-Know who you are looking for: Before you start advertising for a position, write a job description for the person you are looking for.
-But, before writing one, you must realize what exactly you need from your team member.
+Before you start advertising for a position, write a job description for the person you are looking for.
+But, before writing one, you must realise what exactly you need from your team member.
 You may sometimes download the requirements of the particular position from the internet and publish it.
 But, copy-pasting it completely is not something I would support.
 Your requirements might be completely different from that of your competitors.
 Of course, you can take references, but make sure it satisfies your needs.
 If not, include the additional skills you are expecting from your new team member.
 Most importantly, you should know your expectations well to hire the right people.

 So, before advertising: